 (1) The Company's PensionPlus Plan and Supplemental Executive Retirement Plan were closed to new employees, effective October 1, 1998.
-Dr. Morone and Mr. Polumbo joined the Company after the plans were closed and are not entitled to any benefits under them.
+Dr. Morone and Mr. Polumbo both joined the Company after the plans were closed; thus, they have not acquired any reportable pension benefits and are omitted from the table.